What is Customer Due Diligence and How Does It Work?

 ODD refers to a risk-based approach for managing the KYC information to protect the organization from reputational damage, sanctions, legal penalties or regulatory scrutiny, and operations.
 The ODD is a continuous process based on the risk events and triggers rather than a traditional scheduled periodic refresh.
 The aim is to identify the changes in the status, behavior, activities, or anything else relevant to the customer or entity during the financial institution’s entire relationship with them.
 It includes:

-- Regular review of the customer information
+• Regular review of customer information to ensure its accuracy and recency.

 The Customer Due Diligence Process